-A hurricane or tropical storm has hit the coast, made landfall and tracked into North Carolina, or a nearby State has been hit and is requesting mutual aid.
+A hurricane or tropical storm has hit the coast, made landfall and tracked into North Carolina, or a nearby state has been hit and is requesting mutual aid.
 The SERT Leader may remain at SERT Activation or may move to an Enhanced Watch based on severity and the likelihood of local capabilities being exceeded.

 a.
 The Branch Office(s)/RCCs will begin to evaluate the disaster impact and establish priorities related to life, property and the environment at risk.
 The Field Branch Manager/RCC Incident Commander will coordinate the establishment of priorities with the SERT Leader and/or the Operations Section Chief to ensure consistency between the State EOC and the Branch Offices(s).
-The State EOC should prepare to receive additional staff from FEMA, the Army Corps of

-Engineers, and other Federal and volunteer agencies.
+The State EOC should prepare to receive additional staff from FEMA, the Army Corps of Engineers, and other federal and volunteer agencies.
 At the direction of the Operations Section Chief, the State EOC staff assigns inventory and dispatches resources to the Branch Office(s) in support of response activities.

 - b.
 Once weather conditions allow, the Civil Air Patrol ARTs will begin an aerial reconnaissance of the disaster area will occur.
 Hazard Mitigation Program Support will coordinate with FEMA, National Geodetic Survey and NCDOT for pre- and post-storm aerial (manned and unmanned) imagery data collection.
 The State EOC determines priorities for immediate assistance using damage reports from the counties and aerial reconnaissance information. - c.
-If State resources are overwhelmed and additional assets are needed, mutual aid agreements between neighboring States will be implemented.
-This will be largely dependent on the disaster effect on the neighboring States.
+If state resources are overwhelmed and additional assets are needed, mutual aid agreements between neighboring states will be implemented.
+This will be largely dependent on the disaster effect on the neighboring states.
 Some mutual aid agreements may be implemented prior to landfall, if the threat warrants. - d.
-When the SERT Leader determines that immediate needs are met, the State EOC and RCCs will demobilize reestablishing as a Branch Office.
 The Joint Field Office (JFO) manages all long-term recovery actions and operates until all priority recovery activities are accomplished.